How To Make Popovers

 With popovers, you’ve got crazy explosions happening on a minuscule level.
 They’re like baby hot air balloons in your oven.
 Because you’ve let the batter rest, the gluten has had an opportunity to become elastic and when the batter hits the hot pan and goes in a moist oven, giant air bubbles form making the “magic” happen.

 Do you really need a recipe for a sandwich?
 It’s more assembly process than a recipe.
 Once you have your popovers and you haven’t eaten them all straight out of the oven, use the remainders for these Mini Roast Beef Sandwiches (Some assembly required).

 - One side herb mayonnaise and one side dijon mustard

 - Layer above in popover

-If your interested in using an actual Popover pan, this is the one I use and I LOVE it!!!
+No you don’t.
+But if your interested in using an actual popover pan, this is the one I use and I LOVE it!!!
+It’s not expensive and you can find it on Amazon.
 The more you use it, the easier the popovers “Pop” right out.
-Let me know how you like the recipe! 🙂 But honestly, a regular muffin tin works great too.
+But honestly, a regular muffin tin works great too.

 Mini Roast Beef Popover Sandwiches

 - 4 eggs